9/11 - Why Natural Collapse Was Mathematically Impossible

 - Tower 1 collapsed in a strange way.
 The tower was impacted from the North side, while it initially started to collapse on the South side (check out the direction of the smoke when studying collapse videos, wind origin was NNW).
-This is fully illogical.
-It is possible that the Boeing penetrated a part of the core wall of the North side, since the tower were dimensioned on higher loads, means it could handle this situation as far as the total integrity was concerned.

 The collapse mechanism of tower 1 is fully illogical.
 I looked deeper into it and discovered interesting things and strange things, until I bumped onto mathematical impossibilities.

 Estimated Impact Spread Tower 1